-If they have many subjects of interest, think about taking on a minor, earning a certificate, pursuing work-study, studying abroad, interning, or alternatively, simply taking a variety of electives in courses that interest you.
-While degrees are important and double majors can be impressive, there is also no substitute for on-the-job experience, especially in today’s modern workforce.
+If they have many subjects of interest, think about taking on a minor, earning a certificate, pursuing work-study, studying abroad, interning, or taking a variety of electives in courses that interest you.
+While degrees are important and double majors can be impressive, there is no substitute for on-the-job experience, especially in today’s modern workforce.

 Your child should consider the following questions when choosing the major that suits them:

 - What career options will be available to them after they graduate?